Peopling of India: Latest Glacial Maximum

 After the Last Glacial Period, human populations started to grow and migrate.
 With the invention of agriculture, the so-called Neolithic revolution, larger numbers of people could be sustained.
 The use of metals (copper, bronze, iron) further changed human ways of life, giving an initial advance to early users, and aiding further migrations, and admixture.

 According to Silva et al. (2017), multiple waves of migration from western Eurasia took place after the last Ice Age, both before and after the advent of farming in South Asia.
 According to Narasimhan et al. (2019), people related to Iranian hunter-gatherers were present in South Asia before the advent of farming.
 They mixed with Ancestral Ancient South Asians (AASI) to form the Indus Valley population.
 With the decline of the IVC after 1900 BCE and the arrival of the Indo-Aryans, IVC-people mixed with incoming Indo-Aryans, forming the Ancestral North Indians (ANI).
 Other IVC-people mixed with AASI forming the Ancestral South Indians (ASI).

 These two ancestral groups mixed in India between 4,200 and 1,900 years ago (2200 BCE – 100 CE), whereafter a shift to endogamy took place, possibly by the enforcement of "social values and norms" during the Hindu Gupta rule.
-Reich et al. stated that "ANI ancestry ranges from 39–71% in India, and is higher in traditionally upper caste, martial races and Indo-European speakers.
+Reich et al. stated that "ANI ancestry ranges from 39–71% in most Indian groups, and is higher in traditionally upper caste and Indo-European speakers".